willymcallister/willymcallister.github.io/_articles/rlc-natural-response-variations.md

     <p>I would like to thank Khan Academy learner Jonathan B. Landham for discovering and reporting an error in my critically damped solution and providing the inspiration to fully work out the derivation with repeated roots.</p>
 </details>

-## All three variants plotted together
+## Three variants plotted together

-Compare the current waveforms from the three example circuits we solved.
-They all started with $10\,\text V$ on the capacitor.
+Compare the waveforms from the three variants that started with $10\,\text V$ on the capacitor.
 Here they are plotted together on the same scale,

 ![3 variants plotted together]({{ site.baseurl }}{% link i/rlc_3variations_current.svg %}){: .centered :}